 We are thrilled to have been a part of something that continues to make a positive difference in the lives of new Canadians who had been living in such traumatic conditions and who had been forced to flee their homelands.
 We welcomed the support of the community as together we shared in this incredible Canadian response to the global refugee crises.
 Immigration, Refugees and Citizenship Canada has stated that "It reflects our commitment to Canadians and demonstrates to the world that we have a shared responsibility to help people who are displaced and persecuted."

 While we have now Parked the CARR officially, we would like to acknowledge the outpouring of expertise and support from our own community, which has been incredible.
 We still could use YOUR help, as neighbours and fellow citizens, in welcoming these new families and helping them to feel at home and safe in our community.
 Such welcoming gestures are really a proud and important part of Canada's humanitarian tradition!

 How YOU Can Help Make A Difference…

-While we are no longer seeking additional donations, or more volunteers for the work of the CARR, there are still things that you can do to help.
-We are encouraging donations to PDCF's Ageless Migration Fund.
-Please click on the "Donate" button to donate to the cause to keep the successor to the CARR, PDCF's Aging Migration Fund, moving forward in the fast lane.
+While we are no longer seeking additional donations, or more volunteers for the work of the CARR 1, there are still things that you can do to help.
+We are encouraging donations to PDCF's new CARR 2 Fund.
+Please click on the "Donate" button to donate to the cause to keep the new CARR 2 Fund moving forward in the fast lane.
 In addition, you can help to make the newcomers feel welcome by greeting them whenever your paths cross in the community and helping them to make new friends.